sabahuddin/Dzematapp/replit.md

 ## Data Storage Solutions

 The application uses a PostgreSQL database (Neon serverless) with Drizzle ORM for type-safe schema definitions.
-The DatabaseStorage class provides persistent storage for all entities including users, announcements, events, work groups, tasks, access requests, messages, documents, shop items, and prayer times.
+The DatabaseStorage class provides persistent storage for all entities including users, announcements, events, work groups, tasks, access requests, messages, documents, shop items, prayer times, and important dates.
 All data is stored permanently in the database and persists across application restarts.

 ## Authentication and Authorization